pnugues/granskaJ/README.md

 I first tried to find a version of Granska in Java, a language that I believe makes it easier to maintain programs.
 I could not find any.
 So with the Corona crisis, I translated it myself.
 I also did it for the lex files that are now in JSON.
 And here is the result.

-So, for the people, who loved Granska, granskaJ is an equivalent in Java.
+So, for the people who loved Granska, granskaJ is an equivalent in Java.

 This new version is far from being optimized and may still have translation bugs.
 Nonetheless, I hope some people will find this translation useful and, possibly, decide to improve it.